dkosmari/Turbiine/README.md

 - Press a button; it will toggle between normal and turbo mode.
 A notification will be shown.

-Only the controller where you pressed the shortcut will be affected.

 **Note:** Turbo action is disabled every time you start a game, or return to the Wii U Menu.